jcomeauictx/phpbb/README_debian.md

 install exim4, `dpkg-reconfigure exim4-config` and change it to an "Internet connected" system, add SPF records to the domain, and set a PTR record for the IP number, in order for it to successfully send mail to other systems.

+# when installation is complete

+* sudo mv /path/to/installation/phpBB/install ~/phpbb.install  # save the install directory to your home or elsewhere